Skip to content

 Loss & Training

-Potemkin is an evaluation framework and involves no training.
-All evaluated agents run at temperature \(T=0.0\) to ensure deterministic evaluation, with a step budget of 10 tool calls.
-Adversarial content is generated by Gemini 2.5 as a red-team model, avoiding generator–victim overlap.
+Potemkin is an evaluation framework and does not involve training.
+All tested agents run at \(T=0.0\) to ensure deterministic evaluation, with a fixed budget of 10 tool calls.
+Adversarial content is generated by Gemini 2.5 red-teaming, intentionally avoiding overlap between the generator and victim models to prevent self-favoritism.

 Key Experimental Results